 There are three different types of fats; trans fat, saturated fats, and unsaturated fats.

-- Trans fat: these are the fats that ruin the reputation for the unsaturated fats.
+- Trans fat: these are the fats that ruin the reputation of unsaturated fats.
 They are, in general, understood to not be good for you.
 Trans fats raise the bad cholesterol levels in your blood and lower the good cholesterol levels.
 You should heavily moderate your consumption of trans fats.
 Heavy trans fat consumption increases your risk of heart disease, greatly.

 - Saturated fats: In large amounts, saturated fats are also known to raise your cholesterol levels.
 These types of fats are found in animal sources such as fatty beef and lamb.
 It’s recommended that only 5-6% of your daily calorie intake is coming from saturated fats.
-Any more then that becomes unhealthy.
+Any more than that becomes unhealthy.

 - Unsaturated fats: These are your healthy fats.
 Consuming this type of fat has a lower risk of heart disease than the other two fats.
-These can be found in plant sources such as avocados, nut, nut butter, seeds, and olive oil.
+These can be found in plant sources such as avocados, nuts, nut butter, seeds, and olive oil.

 How Much of Each Macro Should I Consume Each Day?